 Both apartments and condominiums share quite a number of traits but differ in ownership.
-Apartments are typically large residential complexes owned by a company and operated by professional property managers.
-Condos are also usually located in large residential complexes, but each condo unit is typically owned by a private owner who doubles as your landlord.
+Apartments are often found in large residential complexes owned by a company.
+These complexes are often operated by professional property managers.
+Condos are also usually located in large residential complexes, but each condo unit is typically owned by an individual owner.

 What Is a Condo?

-One benefit to renting a condo is that they’re often close to restaurants, offices, and stores.
-They also allow you to deal directly with your landlord rather than a management office, which may mean more personalized attention for your needs.
+One benefit to renting a condo is that you can deal directly with your landlord rather than a management office, which may mean more personalized attention for your needs.

-For buyers, the entry price can be significantly lower than the cost of most single-family houses.
+For buyers, the purchase price for a condo can be significantly lower than the cost of most single-family homes.

 What Is an Apartment?

-(In big cities, “apartment” is sometimes used as shorthand for a condo or co-op unit.
-If you’re choosing between a co-op and a condo to rent or buy, you’ll want to know how they differ, and whether you’re ready to buy an apartment.)
+An apartment is a rental unit within a building, complex, or community.
+Often, an apartment complex is managed by a property management company, which serves as both landlord and leasing agent for all of the units on the premises.
+In big cities, “apartment” is sometimes used as shorthand for a condo or co-op unit.
+If you’re choosing between a co-op and a condo to rent or buy, you’ll want to know how they differ, and whether you’re ready to buy an apartment.

 Rental apartments may be located in high-rises but can also be found in larger homes that have been subdivided into separate units.

-Apartments usually offer greater mobility than other property types, which makes them a flexible option if you’re only planning on staying in an area for a couple of years.
+Renting an apartment offers greater mobility than buying a property, which makes it a flexible option if you’re only planning on staying in an area for a couple of years.
 A full-time management office or private landlord takes care of leasing, rent payments, and repairs.

 Where They Differ